baselkelziye/DSA/README.md

 # Data-Structures-Algorithms

-Data structures and algorithms implemented in C.
+Some Data structures & algorithms implemented in C.

-1-Reverse an array of char using stack implementation.
+Note: Each folder has its own README file for more information.